MicrosoftDocs/cognitive-toolkit-docs/articles/Evaluate-a-model-in-an-Azure-WebApi.md

 These are the changes we performed so far.
 We still need to get the CNTK Eval functionality included in the project and need a model to evaluate.

 Add the CNTK Eval functionality to the project.
 This is available as a NuGet package.
-In VS select `Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution...`, pick `nuget.org` as the online source, search for `CNTK` and install the latest package version (`CNTK.GPU` or `CNTK.CPUOnly`).
+In VS select `Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution...`, pick `nuget.org` as the online source, search for `CNTK` and install the latest package version (`CNTK.GPU` or `CNTK.CPUOnly`) to the project.

 ![NuGet](./pictures/EvaluateWebApiCntkLibrary/nuget_manager.png)

 Now we need a model to evaluate.
-Download the [ResNet20_CIFAR10_Python.model](https://www.cntk.ai/Models/CNTK_Pretrained/ResNet20_CIFAR10_Python.model) and save it in the directory `CNTK\Models` in the solution.
+Download the [ResNet20_CIFAR10_Python.model](https://www.cntk.ai/Models/CNTK_Pretrained/ResNet20_CIFAR10_Python.model) and save it in the directory `CNTK\Models` under the project folder.
 The model file needs also to be included in the solution (`Project -> Add existing Item`)

 CNTK requires a 64-bit runtime environment.
 Make sure in the Configuration Manager that the project is compiled for the x64 platform.
 In addition, the WebApi we are creating has to be hosted in a 64-bit instance of IIS.
 You can enforce this by selecting "Use 64 bit version of IIS Express for web sites and projects" in `Tools -> Options -> Project and Solutions -> WebProjects`

 ![Project](./pictures/EvaluateWebApiCntkLibrary/setting_64_bits_in_vs.png)

 At this point you have performed all the necessary steps to execute the model locally on your machine.
 In Visual Studio press `F5` to run the project.
 This will open an internet browser on the default web site and display an error message.
 This is to be expected since we have created a WebApi and not a website.
 We easily call the implemented WebApi by changing the address in the browser to: